hochoy/profile/README.md

 Most of my work is connecting data sources to processing and final outputs or to trigger events in a system.
 Therefore, I've focused on these languages and frameworks:

 Languages and frameworks:
-- Python (Flask - micro, Django - app)
-- Javascript (Node.js - micro)
+- Javascript (Node.js, GraphQL, some React)
 - SQL
 - R (tidyverse, httr, Rselenium, caret, shiny, lubridate)
+- python
+- bash

 #### Sample Node.js microservice data flow: